Auction Car Buying 101: Car Auction Tips for First-Time Buyers

 Good for you!

-It’s a fantastic way to potentially snag a sweet ride for a fraction of the price you’d pay at a dealership.
-But let’s be real – if you’re a first-timer, it can feel a bit like stepping into the Wild West.
+It’s a fantastic way to potentially snag a sweet ride for a fraction of the price you’d pay at a polished dealership with free coffee and balloons.
+But let’s be real – if you’re a first-timer, walking into a car auction (or logging into one) can feel a bit like stepping into the Wild West.
+The auctioneers talk faster than humanly possible, people are flashing hand signals like baseball coaches, and cars are moving through lanes at breakneck speeds.
+It’s a high-energy environment that can be intimidating.

-We’ll walk you through everything you need to know, from understanding the different types of auctions and how to get an auction license (if you need one), to inspecting cars, setting a budget, and mastering the art of bidding.
-We’ll even cover those pesky car auction fees for buyers so there are no surprises.
+We’ll walk you through everything you need to know, from understanding the different types of auction cars available whether that’s a pristine fleet vehicle or a fixer-upper from a crashed car auction to getting an auction license (if you need one), inspecting cars like a mechanic, setting a budget that won’t bankrupt you, and mastering the art of bidding.
+We’ll even cover those pesky car auction fees for buyers so there are no surprises when you pull out your wallet.

 How Do Car Auctions Work?